Originally published June 17, 2022

 The rise of money lenders

 As trade expanded and Greek affluence grew, they found themselves sitting over a considerable surplus of money.
 While the emergence of lending is disputed, Greek traders leveraged lending to transform the global economy.
 They started leveraged trade loans to facilitate trade, enabling merchants to grow their businesses at a much faster rate, something that is still utilized to this day.
-Small and medium traders borrowed money from this newly risen class of lenders and went overseas to purchase products.
+Small and medium traders borrowed money from this newly risen class of lenders and went overseas to purchase products—very much like today's small business loans and funding initiatives.

 Traders could use maritime loans to pay for their cargo with interest rates ranging from 12–30%.
 These loans provided insurance as they didn’t require repayment for cargo lost due to shipwreck.
 While traders paid fees to get access to this capital, the overall benefit and security to growth and safety of their business was easily worth the small cost.